Additive decompositions for rings of modular forms: Introduction

 \subsection{Acknowledgements}

 I want to thank Viktoriya Ozornova for many discussions and computations, on which several of the ideas of the present article are based.
 Moreover, her comments on earlier versions of this paper have been a great help.
-I thank K\k{e}stutis \v{C}esnavi\v{c}ius for answering questions about $\MMb_0(n)$.
-I furthermore thank the mathoverflow community for many helpful questions and answers; in particular, the user Electric Penguin for his argument for lifting the Hasse invariant, which is crucial for significant parts of the present paper.
+I thank K\k{e}stutis \v{C}esnavi\v{c}ius for answering questions about $\MMb_0(n)$ and Gabor Wiese for help with computer calculations.
+I furthermore thank the mathoverflow community for many helpful questions and answers; in particular, the user Electric Penguin for their argument for lifting the Hasse invariant, which is crucial for significant parts of the present paper.
 The author was supported by SPP 1786 of the DFG.